 Thank you to all the wonderful people for adopting from the American Bullmastiff Association Rescue Service

-Meet Fred our Rescue of the month
+Meet Buster Brown our Rescue of The Month

 I was asked to consider looking at Fred, an emaciated, neglected, worm-ridden red Bullmastiff who had been captured roaming the streets of Opa Lacka in Miami’s worst neighborhood.
 The last time I was in this neighborhood I was asked to help work with some of the most destitute kids in the state, a dozen years earlier.
 Remembering those children, against my wife’s and my own better judgment, I grabbed my son and headed south, ‘just for a peek’ I told my wife.
 A nervous but polite young man brought Fred from a kennel.
 My usual lock on a dog, and the usual look of ‘help’ back, was not there.
 Fred looked worse in real life, and very much intact, than I imagined.
 Having just had a dog on the ‘red’ scale, I wasn’t instantly ready to move.
 My Asperger’s son however, got right into the game, taking Fred by the leash, looking at me and stated ‘Ready?’ with an unusually assumptive close.